Some images in this article © KBA, Mahalo Kite School and Kiteflip. Used with permission.

 Just as with Samui, there are endless possibilities depending on what you’re after.
 Staying in one of the resorts along Baan Tai would be a good option since you have all the schools and the beach right outside your bedroom.
 This also gives you a 15 – 20 min drive to the other spots if you want to mix it up.
 If you stay here, good resorts with schools operating from them are Mac’s Bay Resort with Kiteflip, and Sabaii Bay Resort with Accrokite just a stone’s throw away.

 If you’re looking for something more mellow you can hang out with the new age expat community in the West.
 This is where I stayed and there are some superb restaurants and beaches there, while still only a 20 min drive to Baan Tai.
 If you’re likely to do yoga between your kite sessions, this is your hood.
 If Thai-boxing and a young party crowd is more your thing, then Thong Sala and Baan Tai are better options.

 Although there doesn’t seem to be bans and restrictions to where you can kitesurf, there are plenty of if-this-then-that’s for finding the best spot for the day on Samui and Phangan.
 As always, speak to the locals to get the most reliable info.

-KBA has your back on Koh Samui, and for local Koh Phangan tips and tricks, talk to Philip of Kiteflip kitesurf school.
+KBA and Mahalo Kite School have your back on Koh Samui, and for local Koh Phangan tips and tricks, talk to Philip of Kiteflip kitesurf school.
 He’s also put together his own guide to kitesurfing in Thailand which is super handy if you’re planning to travel around in this part of the world.